 - Second, according to the movement adjustable, TV mounts are classified as fixed TV mounts or mobile TV mounts (can be tilting mounts, swilling mounts, and full-motion mounts).

-- Although less conventional to install, ceiling TV mounts can be fixed or flip-down, which is very advantageous for travel trailers to save space and very convenient to attach to structures with good support as the trailer ceiling or a wooden cabinet, and also convenient for reduced space as a trailer bedroom.
+- Although less conventional to install, ceiling TV mounts can be fixed or flip-down, which is very advantageous for travel trailers to save space and very convenient to attach to structures with good support, such as the trailer ceiling or a wooden cabinet, and also convenient for reduced space as a trailer bedroom.

 The best TV mount for a travel trailer will depend on the type of trailer walls you have and the size and weight of your television.
 You need to decide where you want to mount the TV in the travel trailer.
-There are two main options: attach a TV mount to an RV wall using studs (so, mount on the wall) or mount on the RV ceiling or wooden cabinet.
+There are two main options: attach a TV mount to an RV wall using studs (so mount on the wall) or mount on the RV ceiling or wooden cabinet.

 The TV mounting on the wall is the more popular option since it gives you more flexibility in terms of where you place the TV.